-As James Bond Says, Plastic and Diamonds are Forever
+As James Bond Said, Plastic and Diamonds Are Forever

 Ok, maybe Bond was only talking about diamonds, but composting helped me realize that plastic also lasted forever, but not in a good way.
 Over time, year after year, I’d continue to find plastic in my compost and in my garden, little bits and pieces that snuck into the compost.